aubreyrjones/lemon-py/README.md

 omit the `(o)`, and instead draw line number information from the `c1` subexpression instead.
 You may name the metavars whatever you wish, in whatever case, so long as it is a valid C identifier--except `_`.
-You may assign metavars to both productions and teminals.
+You may assign metavars to both nonterminals and teminals.

 ### Magic Variable `_` (underscore)

-lemon py causes every grammar action automatically to include the special variable `_` (underscore).
+lemon-py causes every grammar action automatically to include the special variable `_` (underscore).
 This is a handle for the parser state, and is used to interact with the lemon-py parse tree system.
 Leaving aside the interior details of how it's implemented,